canonical/juju-dashboard-charm/k8s-charm/CONTRIBUTING.md

 ## Intended use case

-This charm is meant to implement the Juju Dashboard.
-It is distributed along with Juju, and installed automagically.
+This charm provides the Juju Dashboard and is intended to be deployed in a controller model.

 ## Roadmap